Fountain pen: Today

-While no longer the primary writing instrument in modern times, fountain pens are still used for important official works such as signing valuable documents.
+While no longer the primary writing instrument in modern times, fountain pens are used for important official works such as signing valuable documents.
 Today, fountain pens are often treated as luxury goods and sometimes as status symbols.
 Fountain pens may serve as an everyday writing instrument, much like the common ballpoint pen.
 Good quality steel and gold pens are available inexpensively today, particularly in Europe and China, and there are "disposable" fountain pens such as the Pilot Varsity.
-In France and Germany, in particular, the use of fountain pens is widespread.
+In France and Germany, in particular, the use of fountain pens is widespread, since in many European countries children still begin to learn writing with this kind of writing device.
 To avoid mistakes, special ink can be used that can be made invisible by applying an ink eraser.

 Fountain pens can serve various artistic purposes such as expressive penmanship and calligraphy, pen and ink artwork, and professional art and design.
-Many users also favor the air of timeless elegance, personalization, and sentimentality associated with fountain pens, which computers and ballpoint pens seem to lack, and often state that once they start using fountain pens, ballpoints become awkward to use due to the extra motor effort needed and lack of expressiveness.
+Many users also favor the perceived elegance, personalization, and sentimentality associated with fountain pens, which computers and ballpoint pens seem to lack, and often state that once they start using fountain pens, ballpoints become awkward to use due to the extra motor effort needed and lack of expressiveness.
 For ergonomics, fountain pens may relieve physiological stress from writing; alternatives such as the ballpoint pen can induce more pain and damage to those with arthritis.
 Some also believe they could improve academic performance.

 In some countries, fountain pens are usual in lower school grades, believed to teach children better control over writing as many common mistakes of people not used to handwriting (like too much pressure or incorrect hold) feel unnatural or are almost impossible when using traditional pen tips.

-Some fountain pens are treated as collectibles.
-Ornate pens may be made of precious metals and jewels with cloisonné designs.
-Some are inlaid with lacquer designs in a process known as maki-e.
+Fountain pens are a popular collectable.
+Fancier pens have been made of precious metals and sometimes even inlaid with jewels.
+Some are decorated with lacquer, including Japanese maki-e.
 Avid communities of pen enthusiasts collect and use antique and modern pens and also collect and exchange information about old and modern inks, ink bottles, and inkwells.
 Collectors may decide to use the antiques in addition to showcasing them in closed spaces such as glass displays.

-News outlets report that, rather than declining, fountain pen sales have been steadily rising over the last decade.
+News outlets report that rather than declining, fountain pen sales have been steadily rising over the last decade.
 There is a clear resurgence in the appeal and culture of the fountain pen, whether for purposes of collection, enjoyment or as a "lifestyle item".
 Many agree that the "personal touch" of a fountain pen has led to such a resurgence with modern consumers looking for an alternative in a world of digital products and services.

 Amazon reported "sales so far this year [2012] have doubled compared with the same period in 2011.
 They are four times higher than 2010."
 The popularity of fountain pens continues to show growth.
 The market-research firm Euromonitor reported that fountain pen retail sales were up 2.1% in 2016 from a year earlier, reaching $1.046 billion.